(I may earn a small commission from the products mentioned in this post.)

 Compression socks are extremely important after knee replacement and something you should wear consistently throughout the first few months of recovery (my opinion).

 Compression socks are extra long and somewhat tight.
 They help prevent swelling and reduce the chance of blood clots.

-You might taking blood thinner medicine but it’s always good to be extra careful.
+You might be taking blood thinner medicine but it’s always good to be extra careful.
 My doctor recommended I always wear them when flying.

 I like these Physics Gear stylish compression socks on Amazon.
 They come in a variety of colors for men and women and have excellent reviews.

 If you venture out of the house you can still wear them under your pants.
 They have an added benefit of keeping your legs warm if you’re wearing shorts!

 This might be too nice for post-surgery but it’s sure comfortable.
 Patagonia is an environmentally friendly company out of Ventura, California.

 This sweater uses a 100% polyester knitted fleece pullover that is washable.
 Patagonia is one of my favorite outdoor brands because of the quality and the company’s mission.

 They give proceeds back to improve the environment and they use soft, durable fabric.